marcinCzapiewski/UniversityManager/README.md

 [![Build Status](https://travis-ci.org/marcinCzapiewski/UniversityManager.svg?branch=master)](https://travis-ci.org/marcinCzapiewski/UniversityManager)
 # UniversityManager

-This app serves to purposes.
+This app serves two purposes.
 Firstly, it's the final project for university "Dabatase applications" classes.
 But more importantly, I intend to expand my knowledge as .NET dev by greatly exceeding what I am obliged to do.
 This repo contains API, later I'll create a client to consume it.

 Basing on https://github.com/MoienTajik/AspNetCore-Developer-Roadmap I want to learn new tools or/and improve current skills.